Reggie Collier: Dallas Cowboys

-The Dallas Cowboys of the National Football League, gambling that the USFL was not going to last, acquired Collier's NFL rights by selecting him in the sixth round (162nd overall) of the 1983 NFL Draft, even though he had already signed with the Washington Federals.
+The Dallas Cowboys of the National Football League, gambling that the USFL was not going to last, acquired Collier's NFL rights by selecting him in the sixth round (162nd overall) of the 1983 NFL draft, even though he had already signed with the Washington Federals.
 On May 23, 1986, he signed a four-year contract, which was a transaction that was overshadowed by the acquisition of running back Herschel Walker.

 Although he was considered as a "raw" player at the time, he was also seen as the prototype of the future NFL quarterback.
 In pre-season he was productive in his appearances, but could not move out of the third-string quarterback role.
 He was the first African American quarterback to make the Cowboys roster.

 The team accommodated Collier expecting that he could develop and refine his skills, but it was perceived that he never practiced or prepared diligently enough.
-He also was tried at wide receiver.
-Eventually his substance abuse problem came to light.

-On November 23, down 41-7 against the Washington Redskins, Collier was sent in the fourth quarter with 8 minutes to play, helped the offense score 7 points and ran out of time while looking for a possible second touchdown.
+On November 23, down 41–7 against the Washington Redskins, Collier was sent in the fourth quarter with 8 minutes to play, helped the offense score 7 points and ran out of time while looking for a possible second touchdown.
 In the season finale against the defending Super Bowl Champions the Chicago Bears, he became the first African American quarterback to start in franchise history.
 He had four turnovers (three came in his first three series) and was replaced with Steve Pelluer in the third quarter.

-Collier played in four games in 1986, completing 8-15 passes for 96 yards and one touchdown.
+Collier played in four games in 1986, completing 8–15 passes for 96 yards and one touchdown.
 He was waived on June 17, 1987.